Tax season is the perfect time to sort through your paperwork to make “keep” and “shred” piles.

 Online or cloud-based records can be hacked, and hard drives can fail.

 We recommend you keep important real estate records in a locked fireproof cabinet or safe deposit box.
 Make sure to tell any other party named on your mortgage where the files are and how to access them.

-If you’re still feeling overwhelmed by documentation, talk to your tax advisor and a Home Loan Expert before heading to the shredder.
+If you’re still feeling overwhelmed by documentation, talk to your tax advisor or call a Home Loan Expert at (800) 785-4788 before heading to the shredder.